World's oldest continuous monarchy faces a very modern problem

 "Having a stable imperial succession is a very important issue," Abe said on Friday.
 "The government will respect the addendum and continue with the examination of this issue."

-In May, a survey by the Kyodo news agency reported that 86 percent of Japanese people support allowing a woman to assume the throne, "and 59 percent supported realizing both a female emperor and an emperor of female lineage."
+In May, a survey by the Kyodo news agency reported that 59 percent of Japanese people "supported realizing both a female emperor and an emperor of female lineage" while 86 percent support allowing a woman to assume the throne.

 "In terms of global norms and values, the fact that a royal woman who marries a commoner is cast out of the Imperial Household strikes many people in Japan and outside Japan as a very old-fashioned approach, totally out of sync with 21st century norms," said Professor Jeff Kingston, who specializes in modern Japanese history at Temple University's campus in Japan.